louisdorard/ml-devs-setup/README.md

 <img src="http://s3.louisdorard.com.s3.amazonaws.com/ML_icon.png">

 Our Machine and Deep Learning workshops include “lab” sessions, with exercises to do on your laptop.
 This document contains the required set-up instructions to prepare the environment you’ll use for these exercises.

-This environment will be based on a service called Floyd.
+The environment is based on a service called Floyd.
 We explain its benefits below, and we provide information to get started.
+(More instructions will be provided at the end of the workshop, so you can set up a similar environment on your own machine.)

 Finally, some optional instructions are given.

 ***